How to calculate a country's Gross Domestic Product

 Depreciation – cost allocated to a tangible asset over its useful life.

 Net Foreign Factor Income – the difference between the total income that a country’s citizens and companies generate in foreign countries, versus the total income foreign citizens and companies generate in the domestic country.

 GPD can be measured in several different ways.
 The most common methods include:

-Nominal GDP – the total value of all goods and services produced at current market prices.
-This includes all the changes in market prices during the current year due to inflation or deflation.
+Nominal GDP – the total value of all goods and services produced at current market prices over a time period, including the effects of inflation or deflation.

-Real GDP – the sum of all goods and services produced at constant prices.
-The prices used in determining the Gross Domestic Product are based on a certain base year or the previous year.
-This provides a more accurate account of economic growth, as it is already an inflation-adjusted measurement, meaning the effects of inflation are taken out.
+Real GDP – a more accurate measure of the sum of all goods and services produced at constant prices.
+The prices used in determining the Gross Domestic Product are based on a certain base year or the previous year, thereby making it inflation-adjusted.

 Actual GDP – real-time measurement of all outputs at any interval or any given time.
 It demonstrates the existing state of business of the economy.